Last updated on 11th November 2021

 Under data protection legislation personal data must only be processed for as long as it is necessary and not kept for an excessive period.
 The following table provides information on the retention periods for the type of data routinely processed at a Rutherford Diagnostic Centre.
 To ensure we can always provide the highest level of care and to ensure that we can monitor outcomes and conditions over a long period of time it is fundamental that certain information about individuals’ health is maintained so that it can be referred to at a later date.
-Please note, this does contain all data that we hold, however further information is available on request.
+Please note, this does not contain all data that we hold, however further information is available on request.

 |Type of record||Retention period|

 |Imaging Records||8 years|